QAPPTeam/QAPPTeam-slate/source/index.html.md

 }
 ```
 The connect function uses a url aquired from the mongodb Atlas page to connect to the database
-in order to connect the ip address of the computer running this code has to be whitelisted in mongoDB Atlas
+in order to connect the ip address of the computer running this code has to be whitelisted in mongoDB Atlas.
+It connects useing the mongoose connect function so that mongoose schemas can be used when saveing users and studies.

 The get function returns the database connection object for use in other functions